Devotional for Tuesday May 7th

 Good Morning Everyone,

-Our thought for today: “You need to be circumcised.”
+Our thought for today: “What do you choose to remember?”

 God Bless,